 Summer Bridge helps students transition from high school to college.
 You’ll spend the summer prior to your first year at Carolina on campus, where you will have the opportunity to develop as a student, academically and socially, and earn as many as six credit hours towards graduation.

-The Allison Mentorship Program offers professional development and application readiness support for first-year and transfer students at UNC from underserved populations who are interested in our business major or minor.
+The Allison Mentorship Program offers professional development and application readiness support for first-year students at UNC from underserved populations who are interested in our business major or minor.

 For more information about admissions to the Undergraduate Business Program, contact us at firstname.lastname@example.org.